phoenix-rtos/phoenix-rtos-doc/devices/libsdio.md

 This function registers an event handler to be called when a given interrupt event occurs.
 An interrupt event will not be signalled until its detection is enabled by `sdio_eventEnable`.
 Please note that only one handler can be registered per event - calling this function multiple times for the same event will result in the previous handler being overwritten.
-In order to deregister the handler one can pass `NULL` as the `handler` parameter.
+To deregister the handler one can pass `NULL` as the `handler` parameter.

 **Parameters:**